Dexys Midnight Runners: The Feminine Divine and Love

 On 30 July, the band announced its first 14-date US tour in 40 years, to take place in October and November 2023.
 The tour was cancelled at the start of October 2023.

 On 20 April 2024, Record Store Day UK, Dexys released a special vinyl release of the song "Dance With Me", remixed by Manchester art-pop band Dutch Uncles.

 On 22 March 2024 the band announced the release of 2CD/3LP live album The Feminine Devine + Dexys Classics: Live!, featuring a full performance of The Feminine Divine, as well as Dexys classics including "Come On Eileen", "Geno", "Jackie Wilson Said", "Plan B" and many more.
 It was released on 24 May, accompanied by the announcement of a series of UK festival shows, including an appearance at Glastonbury.
 The setlist for the 2024 Festival Tour featured songs from each of the band's albums.
 The shows opened with "To Love Somebody" from 2016's Let The Record Show and closed with "This Is What She's Like".
 Mojo reviewed the Glastonbury show positively, saying "A slimmed down Dexys win out thanks to a magnificent turn from their leader."

+In March 2026, it was announced that the band had signed to Heavenly Recordings and would be heading out on a UK and Ireland tour for their first shows under the name Dexys Midnight Runners since 2003.
+In May 2026, the band announced their sixth studio album Love.
+A single, "My Life in England Pt.
+1", was shared the same day.
+The album was released on 4 September 2026 and is notably the band's first under the original name of Dexys Midnight Runners since 1985; furthermore, press materials for the album noted that it "may mark the final chapter" in the band's "extraordinary musical journey".